-Normalizing a Solar Eclipse
+Normalizing A Solar Eclipse

 Unlike people with strong ties to ancient cultures who are able to concurrently accept the scientific explanation of a solar eclipse and also celebrate cultural mythology, Trump’s staunchest defenders accept his myths without interest in reality.

 In the wake of Charlottesville, we are reminded that far too many people still cling to false narratives to justify hate.
-President Trump has shown to be a slight man at a time when we are in dire need of moral leadership to unify our nation.
+President Trump is a petty man at a time when we are in dire need of moral leadership to unify our nation.
+Instead we are stuck with a President who shrinks in the face of basic expectations of decency.
 His response last week was so disgraceful that Heather Heyer’s mother - a mother whose daughter was killed by a domestic terrorist in Charlottesville - will not even take a phone call from the President of the United States.

 A President who uses hate as political capital cannot be trusted to defend American values.
-Unlike our ancestors who turned to mythology to explain the inconceivable, this president simply ignores verifiable facts in favor of exaggerations and lies to promote his own interests.
-President Trump’s combative posture toward the free press continues to expose him as a fraud.
+Unlike our ancestors who turned to mythology to explain the inconceivable, this president simply ignores verifiable facts in favor of exaggerations and lies so he can promote his own interests.
+President Trump’s combative posture toward the free press continues to expose his insecurity.

 Trump is delivering on a pact with his most devout followers

 Trump’s rise to power affirms the clutch of bigotry on the United States.
 His racist birther allegations were among the many warning shots his voters ignored.
-Even Trump’s sharpest critics were surprised by his morally bankrupt display of incompetence in the wake of Charlottesville.
-Voters knowingly elected a man who shrinks in the face of basic expectations of decency.
+Even Trump’s sharpest critics were surprised by his morally bankrupt display of incompetence in his response to Charlottesville.

-Trump, cloaked in the mythology that Confederate monuments are purely a salute to Southern heritage, is laying all of his baggage right before our eyes.
+Trump, cloaked in the mythology that Confederate monuments are purely a salute to Southern heritage, is laying his baggage right before our eyes once again.
 His lack of understanding and curiosity about history and the US Constitution should disqualify him from being our Commander-in-Chief.
 Like the Southern politicians who erected statues commemorating Confederate generals decades after the Civil War, Trump resorts to fear and intimidation to promote a destructive agenda.

 Unlike the monuments, whose harmful expression lies in their placement outside courthouses and jails, Trump offers a troubled nation “both sides” and “many fine people” as further insight into his deranged worldview.

 His privilege is intricately wound into the trajectory of his political rise.
 We should not be surprised that Trump is unwittingly exposing a United States struggling mightily to deal honestly with racism, when the man himself seems incapable of diagnosing its mere existence.
-His fragile ego has impaired his judgment so much that he takes all criticism as an affront to his unprecedented election victory.
+His fragile psyche has impaired his judgment so much that he takes all criticism as an affront to his unprecedented election victory.

 In light of “Grab ’em by the (explicative)”, denigrating a Gold Star family, and mocking a disabled reporter, Charlottesville is just the most recent in a long list of trust-shattering episodes.
 The Charlottesville low feels unique now, but the likelihood that we still have not seen the worst of Donald Trump is quite certain.
 It is also frightening.